Counterbalance Forklift Training

 From in-depth beginners to safety refresher courses

-All courses are ITSSAR accredited and therefore recognised throughtout your industry.
+All courses are ITSSAR-accredited and recognised throughout the industry.

-For trainees with little or no previous experience operating a counterbalance forklift truck.
+Trainees with little or no previous experience operating the relevant truck.

-Where candidates have relevant, recent experience but, have not received any kind of approved training.
+Trainees with relevant, recent experience who have not received any approved training.

-Periodic counterbalance forklift refresher training is for experienced operators who hold an accredited certificate.
+Periodic forklift refresher training for experienced operators who hold an accredited certificate.

 Delivering the best for your buisiness